SkylineCommunications/dataminer-docs/connector-help/connector_help/Bridge_Technologies_VB220.md

 ## DataMiner Connectivity Framework

-The **3.2.1.x** driver range of the Bridge Technologies VB220 protocol supports the usage of DCF and can only be used on a DMA with **8.5.4** as the minimum version.
+The **3.2.1.x** connector range of the Bridge Technologies VB220 protocol supports the usage of DCF and can only be used on a DMA with **8.5.4** as the minimum version.

 DCF can also be implemented through the DataMiner DCF user interface and through DataMiner third-party connectors (for instance a manager).